CCBR/HowTos/docs/R-package/create-from-conda/0_setup.md

   - Dependency C version >= 0.7
 ```

-As you can see, the Conda build will not be able to resolve the environment because Dependency A verion 1.0 needs an old version of Dependency C, while Dependency B version 2.7 needs a newer version.
+As you can see, the Conda build will not be able to resolve the environment because Dependency A version 1.0 needs an old version of Dependency C, while Dependency B version 2.7 needs a newer version.

 In this case, if we changed our package's DESCRIPTION and meta.yaml file to be: